oauthlib/oauthlib/docs/faq.rst

     include non percent encoded characters such as `£`.
 Which could be because it has already been decoded by your web framework.

-    If you believe it contains characters that should be excempt from this check please open an issue and state why.
+    If you believe it contains characters that should be exempt from this check please open an issue and state why.